 In addition Martha planted seeds of 33 species.
 Most seeds were planted in flats near the office where they would over-winter as necessary for germination.
 Most of October was occupied with the seeds.
 Her last log entry was on Oct.
 25 when she planted the 25 Bitterooot listed above.

-Significant plantings of species already in the Garden:
+Significant plantings in 1946 of species already in the Garden:

 “The lower Garden has had many plantings added.
 In careful imitation of natures way, 550 Sharp-lobed Hepaticas and 225 Large-flower Trilliums were set out on a hillside sloping to the east.
 This is to be an outstanding display when in bloom.
 Here also saplings were thinned out to allow some sunshine to filter through the larger trees.”